 - Recommended Prerequisites: Satisfactory completion with a grade of "C" or higher in BSC 2085, BSC2085L, BSC2086, BSC2086L, (8 college credits of A&P with labs), HSC1531, HSC1000, HSC1000L, and HSC2520.
-Preference will be given to students who have completed the recommended prerequisites or are currently enrolled with a satisfactory grade - Students who are validated as currently certified as a surgical technologist (CST) may apply for entry as outlined in the current application packet.
+Preference will be given to students who have completed the recommended prerequisites or are currently enrolled with a satisfactory grade - Students with no previous experience are not eligible to apply for the college credit certificate.
+Only certified surgical technologists can apply for the college credit certificate.
+General education classes are required to meet the requirements to sit for the national examination - Students who are validated as currently certified as a surgical technologist (CST) may apply for entry as outlined in the current application packet.
 The on-site lab will be offered twice each year - Complete the application process satisfactorily as outlined in the selection package including requirements specified by the clinical site